codio-content/MySQL_Aggregation/.guides/content/Unit-approach-33a8.md

 - Get the average rating of the product

+The user creates a wishlist with two or more products and he/she may want to:

+- Get the average rating of each product in the wishlist

 Finally, after the user adds products to the shopping cart, he/she may want to:

-- Get the total count
+- Get the product count
 - Get the total price

 ---